-- 1.3.1 The submittal register prepared by the Contractor list items of equipment and materials for which submittals are required by the specifications.Thislistmaynotbeallinclusiveandadditionalsubmittalsmayberequired the by specifications.
-The Contractor is relieved from supplying submittals required by the contract documents but which have been omitted from the contract of thee submittal register. - 1.3.2 The submittal register will serve as a scheduling document for submittal sandwill be used to control submittal actions throughout the contract period. - 1.3.3 The Contractor shall provide the initial submittal register in electronic format.
-Thereafter, the Contractor shall track all submittals by maintaining a complete list, including completion of all data columns, including dates on which submittals are received and returned by the Consultant. - 1.3.4 The Contractor shall update the submittal register as submittal actions occur and maintain the submittal register at the project site until final acceptance of all work by Board representative. - 1.3.5 The Contractor shall submit formal monthlyupdatestothesubmittal register in electronic format.
-Each monthly update shall document actualsubmissionandapprovaldates for each submittal.
+- 1.3.1.
+The submittal register prepared by the Contractor will list items of equipment and materials for which submittals are required by the specifications.
+This list may not be all inclusive and additional submittals may be required by the specifications.
+The Contractor is not relieved from supplying submittals required by the contract documents but which have been omitted from the submittal register. - 1.3.2.
+The submittal register will serve as a scheduling document for submittals and will be used to control submittal actions throughout the contract period. - 1.3.3.
+The Contractor shall provide the initial submittal register in electronic format.
+Thereafter, the Contractor shall track all submittals by maintaining a complete list, including completion of all data columns, including dates on which submittals are received and returned by the Consultant. - 1.3.4.
+The Contractor shall update the submittal register as submittal actions occur and maintain the submittal register at the project site until final acceptance of all work by Client representative.

+1.3.5.
+The Contractor shall submit formal monthly updates to the submittal register in electronic format.
+Each monthly update shall document actual submission and approval dates for each submittal.

-1.4 SUBMISSION PROCEDURES - SHOP DRAWINGS
+1.4.
+SUBMISSION PROCEDURES - SHOP DRAWINGS

-1.4.1.
+- 1.4.1.
 The contractor shall review all shop drawings before submittal to the Consultant.
-This review implies that the Contractor has determined or will determine measurements and has verified or will verify on the site, the construction criteria, materials, catalog

-- numbers and similar data, and that he has reviewed and coordinated each shop drawing with the Contractual Documents and Specifications. - 1.4.2.
-Submit shop drawings to the Consultant within reasonable timelines and in a logical sequence incompliance with the construction schedule. - 1.4.3.
+This review implies that the Contractor has determined or will determine measurements and has verified or will verify on the site, the construction criteria, materials, catalog numbers and similar data, and that he has reviewed and coordinated each shop drawing with the Contractual Documents and Specifications. - 1.4.2.
+Submit shop drawings to the Consultant within reasonable delays and in a logical sequence in compliance with the construction schedule. - 1.4.3.
 Submit for approval, all of the items specifically mentioned under the separate sections of the specification, with information sufficient to evidence full compliance with contract requirements.
-Materials, fabricated articles and the like to be installed in permanent work shall equal those of approved submittals.

-1.4.4.
-Submission Preparation

-- 1.4.4.1.
-Each submittal is to be complete and in sufficient detail to allow ready determination of compliance with contract requirements. - 1.4.4.2.
+Materials, fabricated articles and the like to be installed in permanent work shall equal those of approved submittals. - 1.4.4.
+Submission Preparation - 1.4.4.1.
+Each submitted is to be complete and in sufficient detail to allow ready determination of compliance with contract requirements. - 1.4.4.2.
 Collect required data for each specific material, product, unit of work, or system into a single submittal.
 Prominently mark choices, options, and portions applicable to the submittal.
 Partial submittals will not be accepted for expedition of construction effort.
 Submittal will be returned without review if incomplete. - 1.4.4.3.
 All irrelevant or unnecessary data shall be removed from the submittal to facilitate accuracy and timely processing.
-Submittals that contain the excessive amount of irrelevant or unnecessary data will be returned without review. - 1.4.4.4.
-Forward submittals in sufficient time to permit proper consideration and approval action by the Consultant; minimum time required for Consultant's review shall be 10 business days or longer; if the submitted equipment does not match the standard of acceptance, additional time will be required for the evaluation. - 1.4.4.5.
+Submittals that contain the excessive amount of irrelevant or unnecessary data will be returned with review. - 1.4.4.4.
+Forward submittals in sufficient time to permit proper consideration and approval action by the Consultant; minimum time required for Consultant's review shall be 10 business days or longer, if the submitted equipment does not match the standard of acceptance and additional time is required for the evaluation. - 1.4.4.5.
 Schedule submission to assure adequate lead time for procurement of contract required items.
 Delays attributable to untimely and rejected submittals will not serve as a basis for extending contract time for completion. - 1.4.4.6.
-The Consultant's review consists in reviewing the conformity of shop drawings with the contract documents for recommendation to the Board.
-The Consultant is not liable for any responsibility for dimensions, details nor quantities. - 1.4.4.7.
-After an item has been reviewed by the Consultant no change in brand or make will be permitted unless: - 1.4.4.7.1.
-Satisfactory written evidence is presented to, and positively reviewed by the Consultant, that manufacturer cannot make scheduled delivery of approved item or;
+The Consultant's review consists in reviewing the conformity of shop drawings with the contract documents for recommendation to the Client or Owner.
+The Consultant is not liable for any responsibility for dimensions, details nor quantities.